 Master of Arts in Liberal Studies

 The Master of Arts in Liberal Studies (MALS) is an interdisciplinary graduate program in the liberal arts and sciences.
-An alternative to the highly specialized course of study characteristic of more traditional programs, MALS is intended for those students who wish to pursue interdisciplinary graduate work in a flexible, individually designed program.
-While the MALS degree does not provide a specific vocational or professional orientation, it may provide opportunities for a range of career options and further study.
+An alternative to the highly specialized course of study characteristic of more traditional graduate programs, MALS is intended for those individuals who wish to pursue interdisciplinary graduate work in a flexible yet rigorous program.
+While the MALS degree does not focus on a specific vocational or professional direction, it can prepare students for a range of career options and further study.
 The program therefore attracts a diverse group of bright and intellectually curious students of varied interests, ages, and backgrounds who are motivated to learn and who wish to pursue learning with similarly motivated students and faculty members.
 In short, the program advocates a lifelong commitment to learning.
-Detailed information on the program may be found at http://www.reed.edu/MALS.
+Detailed information on the program may be found at reed.edu/MALS.

 Course Load and Progression

 - Students are expected to complete the MALS degree within six years of candidacy acceptance.
-Petitions to extend the time for degree completion must be approved in advance by the Committee on Graduate Studies.
+Petitions to extend the time for degree completion must be approved in advance of the thesis semester by the Committee on Graduate Studies.

 Reed welcomes applications from individuals who wish to pursue interdisciplinary graduate work in a program that is both flexible and rigorous.
 Those applicants are accepted who, in the view of the Committee on Graduate Studies, are most likely to become successful members of and contribute positively to the MALS community.
 Admission decisions are based on many integrated factors.
 We recognize that qualities of character—in particular, motivation, intellectual curiosity, and openness to constructive criticism—are important considerations in the selection process, beyond a demonstrated commitment to academic excellence.

 Students may apply to enter in the fall, spring, or summer term.
-Online application forms are available at http://www.reed.edu/MALS/graduate_admission/application_forms.
+Online application forms are available at reed.edu/MALS/graduate_admission/application_forms.html.
 Initial, provisional admission to the MALS program requires submission of the following items:

-- Official transcripts from all undergraduate and postbaccalaureate schools, with evidence of completion of a bachelor’s degree
+- Official transcripts of all undergraduate and postbaccalaureate work from each originating school, with evidence of completion of a bachelor’s degree.

-- Interview with the MALS director and a faculty member of the Committee on Graduate Studies upon completion of the above material
+- Interview with the MALS director and a faculty member of the Committee on Graduate Studies upon completion of the above materials.

 In addition, students are invited to submit a writing sample from a recent academic, personal, or business-related endeavor.
-Please note that GRE scores are not required.
+Please note that GRE scores are welcome but not required.

 Students accepted for admission may request a deferral of entrance for up to two terms, and should attach a letter of intention to the enrollment form, explaining their reasons for the deferral.
 If students wish to enroll in courses elsewhere during the deferral term, they must notify the MALS office of their intention and submit an official transcript of the completed work to the MALS office for additional review.

 All students are admitted to the program on a provisional basis.
-In order to be admitted formally as a candidate to the MALS program, the applicant must successfully complete two successive or concurrent Reed courses, at least one of which must be at the graduate level.
-If the student is accepted, credit for these courses will be applied to the MALS degree.
-Within one term of completing the second course, the student must submit to the Committee on Graduate Studies a candidacy application that includes a self-evaluation, an outline of course progression and completion, and a class paper.
-The program director will solicit evaluations from the student’s instructors, including an assessment of the applicant’s potential to write a final degree paper.
+In order to be admitted formally as a candidate to the MALS program, the applicant must successfully complete two successive or concurrent Reed courses, at least one of which must be a liberal studies core course.
+Exceptions to this requirement must be approved in advance by the Committee on Graduate Studies.
+If an exception is approved, one of the student’s two preliminary courses must still be at the graduate level, and the student must take at least one liberal studies core course within two semesters of acceptance as a formal candidate.
+Within one term of completing the second preliminary course, the student must submit to the Committee on Graduate Studies a candidacy application that includes a self-evaluation, an outline of course progression and completion, and a class paper.
+The program director will solicit evaluations from the student’s instructors, including an assessment of the student’s potential to write a final thesis.
+Upon candidacy approval, credit for the completed courses will be applied to the MALS degree.
 Once accepted as a candidate, the student should consult with the faculty adviser and program director to plan a program of study consistent with the goals of the program, leading to the completion of all requirements for the MALS degree.

 Those individuals with an undergraduate degree who wish to sample a graduate course one time only may initiate a special student application to take one MALS course.
 Credit for the course may be applied to the MALS degree requirements if the student enters the degree-seeking program within five years of taking the course.

-Graduate courses are open only to students who have been admitted to the MALS program.
-They are not open to general auditors or to undergraduate Reed students.
-Students currently enrolled in the MALS program are eligible to audit undergraduate courses and should follow the guidelines outlined in the section on auditors in the admission section of this catalog (under “Special Admission Groups”).
+Graduate courses are open only to students who have been admitted to the MALS program, and to undergraduate students with special permission (above).
+Students currently enrolled in the MALS program are eligible to audit undergraduate courses and should follow the guidelines outlined in the “Auditors” section of the undergraduate admission section of this catalog (under “Special Admission Groups”).

 A maximum of two of the nine units required for the degree may be satisfied by transfer credit.
-Transfer credit may not be used to meet the minimum requirement of four units of Reed courses at the graduate level.
+Transfer credit may not be used to meet the minimum requirement of four units of Reed coursework at the graduate level.
 The registrar and the Committee on Graduate Studies must approve all work submitted for transfer, preferably before enrollment in the transfer course.
+The decision for granting credit will be based on a careful evaluation of the following materials: an official transcript recording the course(s), a petition from the student that includes such course details as professor name and title, and a course description and syllabus.
+(If available, the student also should submit a course paper with instructor comments.)
 The coursework must be from a regionally accredited college or university, may not be applied to another degree, and should represent B or better work.
 Courses completed as a postbaccalaureate student should be comparable to upper-level undergraduate or graduate coursework offered at Reed.
+Transfer credit is allowed only for courses that are consistent with the Reed curriculum.
 Normally, all courses approved for transfer must have been completed within the past five years.

 Costs and Financial Assistance